Wai Man (Raymond) Si

 Saarbrücken, 66123 Saarland

-I am a Ph.D student at CISPA Helmholtz Center for Information Security, advised by Prof. Michael Backes and Dr. Yang Zhang.
+I am a Ph.D student at CISPA Helmholtz Center for Information Security, supervised by Prof. Michael Backes and advised by Dr. Yang Zhang.
 Prior to that, I received my B.S.
 (2018) and M.S.
 (2021) degrees from Georgia Institute of Technology. where I am fortunate to work with Prof. Alexander Lerch and Prof. Mark Riedl.

 My research focuses on attacks targeting NLP models, including adversarial and poisoning attacks.
 I am also interested in developing safer models through post-training techniques.
 Currently, my work explores LLM behavior using mechanistic interpretability, as well as lightweight methods for steering or modifying model behavior.